wtsi-hgi/yascp/usage.md

 `extra_sample_metadata` - a file with extra known metadata to merge for a donor within a pool prior to QC.

-`cellbender_location` Uncomment this and edit the path, if cellbender results are already available then can skip this by selecting  input = 'existing_cellbender' instead input = 'cellbender'
+`cellbender_location` - uncomment this and edit the path, if cellbender results are already available (even partial results).
+The pipeline will skip the cellbender step for samples that already have cellbender results.
+For more details see `Some tricks to avoid rerunning the pipeline over and over if you already have some partial data`

-`existing_cellsnp` if cellsnp results are already available, provide a path to the files to skip cellsnp step
+`existing_cellsnp` - provide a path to cellsnp results (if they are already available, even partial results) to skip cellsnp step for the files whth results.
+For more details see `Some tricks to avoid rerunning the pipeline over and over if you already have some partial data`

 `run_with_genotype_input` - this parameter defines whether the genotype_input is used (true) or not(false).
-If true the parameters below have to be specified.
+If this is set to true the parameters below have to be specified.

 `vireo_with_gt` - this parameter defines whether Vireo is run with a priori known genotypes (true) or not (false)